 The 3 Things You Must Have To Publish Your Novel

-That was almost 25 years ago.
-In that time, I’ve published six novels and two nonfiction books, won about a dozen awards and honors, rubbed elbows with hundreds of writers, editors, and agents, and taught at many writing conferences across the country.
+When I first started writing, the publishing world seemed vast and mysterious and uncrackable.
+How in the world was an ordinary guy supposed to break in to this world.
+That was back in the 1980s.
+Since that time, I’ve published six novels and several nonfiction books, won about a dozen awards and honors, rubbed elbows with hundreds of writers, editors, and agents, and taught at many writing conferences across the country.

 You know what?
 The publishing world still seems vast and mysterious.
 But I’ve learned that it’s not impossible to crack into it.
 I broke in.
 And I’ve watched a zillion novice writers develop their skills and get published.

 The publishing world is completely fair and democratic.
 You don’t need to slip anybody a big wad of cash to break in.
 You don’t need to threaten anybody with a kneecapping.
 You don’t need to do anything naughty.

 You just need to know what to do and when to do it.
 Now let me say a word about how publishing has changed recently.

 When I began my writing career, there was only main way to get published and earn money as a writer–you had to sell your rights to a publisher, usually a large corporation.
 The publisher paid you an advance and then paid for all the up-front work needed to get your book designed, printed, and distributed.
 If the book made money, you also got paid royalties.
 This method of publishing is called “traditional publishing.”